Miami Vice: Impact on popular culture

 The show also had a lasting impact on Miami itself.
-It drew a large amount of media attention to the beginning revitalization of the South Beach and Art Deco District areas of Miami Beach, as well as other portions of Greater Miami, and increases tourism and investment.
-Even 30 years after Miami Vice first airs, it is still responsible for its share of tourist visits to the city.
-The fact that Crockett and Tubbs were Dade County officers and not City of Miami police represents the growing notion of metro government in Miami.
+It drew a large amount of media attention to the beginning revitalization of the South Beach and Art Deco District areas of Miami Beach, as well as other portions of Greater Miami, and increased tourism and investment.
+Even 40 years after Miami Vice first aired, it is still responsible for its share of tourist visits to the city.
+The fact that Crockett and Tubbs were detectives with the county's then Metro-Dade police, not the Miami Police Department, represented the growing notion of metro government in Miami.
 In 1997, a county referendum changed the name from Dade County to Miami-Dade County.
-This allows people to relate the county government to recognize notions and images of Miami, many of which were first popularized by Miami Vice.
-The Dade County Sheriff's Office now became the Miami-Dade Police Department.
+This allowed people to relate the county government at large to perceptions and iconography of the city of Miami, many of which were first popularized by Miami Vice.
+In January 2025, the Miami-Dade Police Department (previously Metro-Dade) was rechristened the Miami-Dade Sheriff's Office, following a 2018 amendment to the state's constitution that led to the 2024 election of the county's first sheriff since the 1960s.

 Home media

 Universal Studios has released all Miami Vice seasons on DVD for regions 1, 2, and 4.
 Seasons 1 & 2 were released in 2005, and seasons 3 through 5 were released in 2007.
-The DVD release of the series had been significantly slow due to one of the signature features of the show: the heavy integration of 1980s pop and rock music.
+The DVD release of the series had been significantly slow due to one of the signature features of the show: the heavy integration of 1980s rock and pop music.
 The music was difficult to source the rights to and acquire permission to use.
-(On at least one VHS release of the pilot, The Rolling Stones' song "Miss You" had been replaced by generic rock music.)
+(On at least one MCA/Universal Home Video VHS release of the pilot, the Rolling Stones' song "Miss You" had been replaced by generic rock music.)
 In the November 2004 announcement for the DVD release of the series, Universal promises that all original music in the series would be intact.
-On August 21, 2007 Universal announces the November 13, 2007 release of the complete series, with all five seasons on 27 single-sided DVDs.
+On August 21, 2007, Universal announced the November 13, 2007, release of the complete series, with all five seasons on 27 single-sided DVDs.
 The seasons are in their own Digipak-style cases, and the set is housed in a faux alligator-skin package.
-Seasons 1 & 2 contained six single-sided discs, rather than the three double-sided discs in the initial release.
+Seasons 1 and 2 contained six single-sided discs, rather than the three double-sided discs in the initial release.
 The Region 2 version has different packaging, does not use double-sided discs, and although there are no special features stated on the packaging they are contained within the season 1 discs.

 On March 8, 2016, it is announced that Mill Creek Entertainment had acquired the rights to the series in Region 1; they subsequently re-released the first two seasons on DVD on May 3, 2016.

 On October 4, 2016, Mill Creek re-released Miami Vice – The Complete Series on DVD and also released the complete series on Blu-ray.